jo9999ki/trains_locomotives/locomotives/locomotives/README.md

 # locomotives project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+This project contains a REST service providing model train control for locomotives

-If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .
+The project uses Quarkus, the Supersonic Subatomic Java Framework (See https://quarkus.io/).

 ## Running the application in dev mode